If you have a sewing project, some basic hand sewing stitches will get

 The stitch is made by going through the fabric with a needle; you

-insert the needle a little behind or to the right of where the thread
+insert the needle a little behind or to the right of where the

-strong.
+so strong.

 How to Sew Slip Stitch

-As you keep progressing with the basic hand sewing stitches you will be
+As you keep progressing with the basic hand sewing stitches you will

 A blind hem stitch hides the stitch on the right side of the fabric.

-The best way to accomplish this is by not going through the fabric but
+The best way to accomplish this is by not going through the fabric

-hem and main part of the fabric.
+between the hem and main part of the fabric.

 Hemming